- Academic Advising

 Departmental and Honors College scholarships have varying deadlines and require a separate application.
 Please review carefully the requirements for all scholarships and obtain applications from the appropriate department.
 Some scholarships apply to incoming freshmen and transfer students; others apply only to upperclassmen, while others may be appropriate for undergraduate and graduate students.

 One of the primary functions of the department is to provide comprehensive orientation programs for new undergraduate students and their family members.
-Orientation programs for all new students, called “Roadrunner Roundup,” are offered in December and January for the Spring Semester; in April and May for the Summer Semester; and in June, July, and August for the Fall Semester.
+Orientation programs for all new students, called “Roadrunner Roundup,” are offered in December and January for the Spring Semester; in May for the Summer Semester; and in June, July, and August for the Fall Semester.
 All freshmen and freshman-transfer students (0 to 29 semester credit hours) are required to participate in orientation and will meet with an academic advisor and register for classes as part of the orientation program.
 Transfer students who are transferring 30 or more semester credit hours to UTSA are not required to participate in orientation but are strongly encouraged to do so.
 The program includes a campus tour, information about University services and resources, and the opportunity to meet new and current students, faculty, and staff.
 OFP hosts an orientation program for the family members of new students.
 This program introduces family members to UTSA’s campus resources, including academic programs, staff, and faculty.
-OFP also produces the Roadrunner Planner and Rowdy Ties Family Calendar to assist new students and family members.
+OFP also produces the Roadrunner Planner and Family Calendar to assist new students and family members in their transition to UTSA.

 Since 1993, Orientation and Family Programs has held Roadrunner Camp, a two-day, one-night spirit and traditions camp for freshmen the week before Fall classes begin.
 Orientation and Family Programs also provides support services and programming for family members of new students, including UTSA Family Weekend, Family Association, Family Newsletters, and Parent Council.